Hi, I’m

 © 2025 Gerard Joseph Lim.
 All rights reserved.

-We welcome collaborations with researchers, students, and industry partners interested in advancing spintronics and nanomagnetism research.
+We welcome collaborations with researchers, students, and industry partners interested in advancing semiconductor and emerging materials, devices, and technology, as well as science education.